ctrlflowjs/ctrlflow/README.md

 The project is v0 and still in early development. v0 releases are expected to run (please give it a try and share feedback!), just be warned that there will be bugs, and preserving backwards compatibility is not yet a priority.

+## Demo

+You can check out the no-code dashboard UI at [demo.ctrlflowjs.com](https://github.com/ctrlflowjs/ctrlflow/blob/main/examples/crm/src/ctrlflow/app.js).
+This demonstrates an app with a few generic actions, but your app could contain only what's relevant to your business.
+This sample app's code is [available here](https://github.com/ctrlflowjs/ctrlflow/tree/main/examples/crm).

 ## Getting Started

 Adding ctrlflow to your app is designed to be as easy as possible:

-1) Install it in your backend `npm install @ctrlflow/core`
+1) Install it server-side `npm install @ctrlflow/core`
-2) Define your app with modules and a storage provider
+2) Define your app with modules and a storage provider ([example](https://github.com/ctrlflowjs/ctrlflow/blob/main/examples/crm/src/ctrlflow/app.js))
-3) Start the app runtime and plug in the UI server
+3) Start the app runtime and plug in the UI server ([example](https://github.com/ctrlflowjs/ctrlflow/blob/main/examples/crm/src/server.js))

 ## License